slap-dash/slap-dash/README.md

 ## Acknowledgments

-* Tokbox for their sharp, lean and fast real-time communication, without it this project wouldn't exist
+* Tokbox for their sharp, lean and fast real-time communication

-* Netlify for making our back end so easy it felt unreal
+* Netlify for making our back end a dream

-* All the remaining API providers, the amazing sponsors and especially Github for hosting the Reactathon2018 that housed this project

-* Ben Dunphy for being an absolute star host *WOOO!*